2008–2009 Oslo anti-Israel riots: Timeline of the riots

-On 9 and 10 January new anti-Israel demonstrations were arranged by an Islamo-leftist alliance of several organisations, including the Workers' Youth League (AUF), Red Party, Red Youth (RU), Socialist Youth (SU), Norwegian People's Aid, Islamic Association, and other pro-Palestine and Muslim organisations.
+On 9 and 10 January new anti-Israel demonstrations were arranged by an alliance of several organisations, including the Workers' Youth League (AUF), Red Party, Red Youth (RU), Socialist Youth (SU), Norwegian People's Aid, Islamic Association, and other pro-Palestine and Muslim organisations.
 Blitz stated openly that they supported the violent riots.
 On 10 January, 3,000 demonstrators were joined by the Norwegian Confederation of Trade Unions (LO) and Minister of Finance Kristin Halvorsen.
 The protest soon erupted into new riots as fireworks and rocks were thrown at the police and the Israeli embassy, with at least two people injured and several police officers struck by objects.
 The violence spread throughout Oslo, and numerous shop windows were smashed and cars damaged.
 Five McDonald's restaurants were destroyed in the riots because of a false rumor spread by text message that all the money McDonald's earned that day would go to support Israel.
 Some of the youngest rioters reported to have been told by older youths to "hunt for Jews", with one group severely beating up a shop owner accused of being a Jew.
 The Oslo Freemasonry Lodge, which hosted a children's Christmas party with 300 people was deliberately attacked with fireworks after crushing a window open, nearly causing a fire.
 The police detained 160 rioters during the evening, charging eleven with property damage and violence against police.

 A total of 194 protesters were arrested during the 8 and 10 January riots.
-The police stated that they would investigate all the arrested and that most of them would receive fines of 9,000 NOK (around 1,300 USD).
+The police stated that they would investigate all the arrested and that most of them would receive fines of 9,000 NOK (around US$1,300).
 In the end, only ten rioters were prosecuted by the police, and less than ten convicted.
 The Oslo Trade Association called the small number of prosecutions by the police "unacceptable" and "deeply worrying".